Spinal Trauma & Spinal Cord Injury: General Principles

 The open mouth view allows assessment of the odontoid process of C2 (see Figure 6).

-Although x-rays have been of historical importance, over the last two decades, CT scans have replaced x-rays to evaluate bony injury, given their higher level of detail.
-CT scanning will detect most fractures (Figure 7 and 8).
-CT can also help evaluate for patency of the spinal canal throughout the imaged portions although direct visualization of the spinal cord is still poor.
+Although x-rays have been historically important, CT scans have replaced x-rays over the last two decades for the evaluation of bony injuries, given their higher resolution and sensitivity.
+CT scanning will detect most fractures (Figures 7 and 8).
+CT can also help evaluate the patency of the spinal canal, although direct visualization of the spinal cord is still poor.

 The main indications of MRI (see Figures 9 and 10) in spinal trauma include the following:

-- Investigating x-ray or CT scan findings suggestive of ligamentous injury (e.g. spondylolisthesis or asymmetric disc space widening),
+- X-ray or CT scan findings suggestive of ligamentous injury (e.g., spondylolisthesis or asymmetric disc space widening)

-- Detecting epidural hematoma, disc herniation or occult fracture,
+- Concern for epidural hematoma, disc herniation or occult fracture

-- Assessing cervical stability in trauma patients who are obtunded or otherwise unable to pose for flexion/extension radiographs,
+- Suspected cervical instability in trauma patients who are obtunded or otherwise unable to pose for flexion/extension radiographs

 Non-operative treatment of spinal trauma often centers on immobilization.
 Various immobilization devices can be used (see Figures 11 and 12), including a Philadelphia collar, a thoraco-lumbosacral orthosis, a lumbosacral corset, or a halo vest.

-Surgery for spinal trauma, in general, consists of decompressing the spinal cord (that is, relieving any pressure on it) and stabilizing the spine, usually by a spinal fusion with plates, screws, wires or rods.
+Surgery for spinal trauma (see Figure 13), in general, consists of decompressing the spinal cord (that is, relieving any pressure on it) and stabilizing the spine, usually by a spinal fusion with plates, screws, wires or rods.
 The construct can be supplemented with bone graft.

 Spinal trauma leading to spinal cord damage will require immediate administration of certain medications.
-These included prophylaxis for deep vein thrombosis and fluids and/or vasopressors to treat or prevent shock.
-Administration of steroids in an attempt to reduce spinal cord edema and compression is controversial, especially in the setting of polytrauma (additional injuries beyond the spine) or open fractures, where the infection rate is high and potentially worsened by administration of corticosteroids.
+These include prophylaxis for deep vein thrombosis and fluids or vasopressors to treat or prevent shock.
+Administration of steroids in an attempt to reduce spinal cord edema is controversial, especially in the setting of conditions such as poly-trauma or open fractures, where the risk infection is elevated.
 According to a meta-analysis in the journal Neurology published in 2019, high-dose methylprednisolone early after acute spinal cord injury “does not contribute to better neurologic recoveries but may increase the risk of adverse events.”